lithnet/access-manager-docs/docs/about-ams/Access-Manager-Editions.md

 :::

 1. Requires the use of the Lithnet Access Manager Agent
-2. See the page on [supported linux operating systems](../installation/System-Requirements#Linux requirements) for more details
+2. See the page on [supported Linux operating systems](installation/System-Requirements#Linux requirements) for more details